ethereum/ethereum-org-website/src/content/developers/docs/data-availability.md

 However, for Ethereum to guarantee the security of rollups, it needs a mechanism for verifying the validity of off-chain transactions.
 This is where data availability comes into the picture.

-[Optimistic Rollups](/developers/docs/scaling/optimistic-rollups/) post (compressed) transaction data to Ethereum as `calldata`.
+[Optimistic rollups](/developers/docs/scaling/optimistic-rollups/) post compressed transaction data to Ethereum as `calldata`.
 This allows anyone to verify the state of the rollup and also provides guarantees of transaction validity.
-If a particular transaction is invalid, a verifier can use the available transaction data to construct a [fraud proof](/glossary/#fraud-proof) to challenge it.
+If a transaction is invalid, a verifier can use the available transaction data to construct a [fraud proof](/glossary/#fraud-proof) to challenge it.

 [Zero-knowledge (ZK) rollups](/developers/docs/scaling/zk-rollups) don't need to post transaction data since zero-knowledge proofs validity proofs](/glossary/#zk-proof) guarantee the correctness of state transitions.
 However, we cannot guarantee the functionality of the ZK-rollup (or interact with it) without access to its state data.